Mosazghi/os/ch9/README.md

 ---

-How to fit ever device into the OS (each with its own interface)
+How to fit every device into the OS (each with its own interface)

 We used the good-old technique called **abstraction**: